candidofabianny/candidofabianny/README.md

 <img align="right" width="470px" height="300px" src="https://media.giphy.com/media/Ah3zHH7hvsSB2/giphy.gif">

-- 👨🏽‍💻   Currently, I'm working as a **Full-Stack Software Engineer** at [Diversity Cyber Council](https://diversitycybercouncil.com/).
+- 👨🏽‍💻   Currently, I'm working as a **Front-end developer** at [Diversity Cyber Council](https://diversitycybercouncil.com/).

 - 👥   I'm open to collaborations and work.
-Feel free to reach out to me if you have a project you'd like me on.
+Feel free to reach out to me if you have a project you'd like me on!

-- 🥷🏽   I'm currently learning **MERN Stack**, and **Machine Learning**.
+- 🥷🏽   I'm currently learning **React**, and **Github**.

 - 🗓   Ask me about **JavaScript**, **React.js**, and **Ruby**.